Lee Fixel: Philanthropy

 Fixel, along with his wife, Lauren Fixel, co-founded the Lauren and Lee Fixel Family Foundation.
-Together, the Fixels are one of the largest contributors to The Michael J. Fox Foundation, a non-profit organization dedicated to Parkinson's disease research.
+Together, the Fixels are one of the most significant contributors to The Michael J. Fox Foundation, a non-profit organization dedicated to Parkinson's disease research.

 In January 2019, the Lauren and Lee Fixel Family Foundation donated $20 million to the University of Florida and UF Health to establish the Norman Fixel Institute for Neurological Diseases.
 The institute is focused on advancing research, technology, and clinical care for Parkinson's and other neurodegenerative diseases such as Alzheimer's disease and Amyotrophic lateral sclerosis (ALS).
+In February 2025, the foundation supported the launch of the Food and Agriculture Research Mission (FARM) at Washington University in St. Louis, which is a research initiative to improve food production and distribution.